What is an ABLE Account?

 If the ABLE Act account exceeds $100,000, the participant’s eligibility for Supplemental Security Income (SSI) will be suspended until the ABLE account is less than $100,000.
 Medicaid eligibility continues until the account exceeds the limit for the College Savings 529 Plan in the state sponsoring the ABLE program ($250,000 to $450,000 in 2019).

-Upon the death of an ABLE account holder, states may require reimbursement from remaining funds for Medicaid services provided to the individual after the establishment of the account.
+Upon the death of an ABLE accounts holder, states may require reimbursement from remaining funds for Medicaid services provided to the individual after the establishment of the account.
 Check to see whether or not your state chooses to do so.

 If you’d like to speak with an attorney who has specialized knowledge of these issues, please use our directory to find SNA members in your state.